 Granite is a type of igneous rock.
 AlsomGranite is a challenging and long-lasting material.
 It also comes in a variety of hues.

-Granite is utilized in construction projects such as steps, walls, kitchens, door and window frames, etc. However, It’s not meant to be used for carving.
+Granite is utilized in construction projects such as steps, walls, kitchens, door and window frames, etc. However, it’s not meant for carving.

 Also, Granite’s specific gravity ranges from 2.0 to 2.7, and its compressive strength ranges from 770 to 1300 kg/cm2.